Waste & recycling

 Steel Scrap Metal

-Steel is a metal mixture that comprises of iron and carbon.
+Steel is a metal mixture that comprises iron and carbon.
 Steel has been a necessary material and its use goes back to the Roman Empire.
 In comparison to different metals, iron is weak and malleable.
-Steel gets stronger from the adding of carbon to the iron, however it looses how malleable it is.
+Steel gets stronger from the addition of carbon to the iron, however, it loses how malleable it is.

 Steel scrap is very common and probably the most common scrap material in your home.

-Steel is a needed metal over all businesses.
-Because of this, it is one of the most in demand metals when considering manufacturing volumes and recycling rates.
+Steel is a needed metal in all businesses.
+Because of this, it is one of the most in-demand metals when considering manufacturing volumes and recycling rates.
 Steel is one of the planet's most recycled scrap metal materials with an expected 60% recycle rate around the world.